 What Is a Loan?

-In short, when you get a loan, you get money from a company with the understanding that you’ll be paying it back plus a bit more in interest.
+When you get a loan, you get money from a company with the understanding that you’ll be paying it back plus a bit more in interest.

 When you obtain a loan, it’s a matter of trust and planning.
 The business must trust you and your ability to pay them back the principle, plus the interest.
 On the other side, you must plan and budget well enough to use the loan and pay it back at the right time.
 It doesn’t matter if it’s an emergency loan or mortgage; all loans work the same at the end of the day.

 Private lending companies have recently helped to fill the gap in the market by offering loans to people with bad credit.
 These companies offer bad credit loans with instant approval to most Canadian residents, because their metrics are based on individual circumstances rather than relying only on their credit score.
-The net result is that more Canadians can qualify for a short-term loan.
+The net result is that more Canadians can qualify for a loan.

 For Traditional Lenders, Credit Scores Are a Measure of Trust